Health Promotion Impact Grant Application

 These grants can be used to scale or adapt existing best practices to a new community or population, deliver evidence-based programming, or develop healthy public policy that can make a measurable impact on identified population health inequities in PEI.

-- A minimum of two partner organizations are required to be eligible for the Health Promotion Impact Grant.
+- A minimum of two partner organizations (in addition to the applicant organization) are required to be eligible for the Health Promotion Impact Grant.

 - Projects receiving funding for the same project through other government departments will not be considered for this grant.

 - Applicants can submit more than one application for consideration, providing they are under different health behaviour areas; however, applicants will not receive funding for more than one project.